 Removal of amalgam restorations;

-Closure of gaps between teeth (diastemas);
+Closing gaps between teeth (diastemas);

-Modification of dental morphology and positioning;
+Alteration of tooth shape and positioning;

-Possible Causes for Broken Teeth
+Possible Causes of Broken Teeth

-Broken Tooth at the Root/Entirely
+Tooth Broken at the Root/Completely Knocked Out

 Relief for a Broken Tooth